aoloe/andplaym/README.md

 - Add individual files or directories to a queue of files to be played.
 - Show the current queue of files on the server.
 - Remove individual files from the queue.
+- Shuffle the queue (eventually).
+- Reorder the queue (eventually).
+- Add item to the top of the queue.
+- Show the current state of the playing file.
 - Get notified when a files has finished playing.
-- Show the current state of the playing file.
 - Pause the playing.
 - Fastforward and backward the playing.
 - Restart the playing of the current track.